-- (1) In this section, "intoxicated" includes affected by alcohol and/or drugs. - (2) As a general principle, where a person has been taken into custody, and the person is so intoxicated that they would be incapable of caring for themselves, or due to their level of intoxication would be likely to cause injury or persons or property, they should not be released until sufficiently sober to mitigate these risks, unless they can be released into the care of a responsible person. - (3) The authority to detain an intoxicated person varies dependent on the particular circumstances of their custody: - (a) Section 4A of the Police Offences Act 1935 provides for intoxicated persons in public places to be taken into custody where they are behaving in a manner likely to cause injury or damage or are incapable of protecting themselves.
-This provision is not to be used in circumstances where the person is arrested for an offence, and reasonable inquiries should be made as to a place of safety or responsible person to whom to release the intoxicated person; - (b) Section 4(2)(a) of the Criminal Law (Detention and Interrogation) Act 1995 allows for an arrested person to be detained for questioning/investigation.
-A person detained for these reasons may be detained for a reasonable time, which includes a period of time during which a person cannot be questioned due to their intoxication: - (c) Section 4(2)(b) of the Criminal Law (Detention and Interrogation) Act 1995 allows for an arrested person to be detained for a period reasonably required to be brought before a magistrate or justice.
+- (1) In this section, "intoxicated" includes affected by alcohol and/or drugs. - (2) An intoxicated person who is charged shall not be admitted to bail until deemed by the custody officer to be sober, unless the custody officer is of the opinion there is a responsible person who can care for the intoxicated person. - (3) The authority to detain an intoxicated person varies dependent on the particular circumstances of their custody: - (a) Section 4A of the Police Offences Act 1935 provides for intoxicated persons in public places to be taken into custody where they are behaving in a manner likely to cause injury or damage or are incapable of protecting themselves.
+This provision is not to be used in circumstances where there person is arrested for an offence; - (b) Section 4(2)(a) of the Criminal Law (Detention and Interrogation) Act 1995 allows for an arrested person to be detained for questioning/investigation.
+A person detained for these reasons may be detained for a reasonable time, which includes a period of time during which a person cannot be questioned due to their intoxication; - (c) Section 4(2)(b) of the Criminal Law (Detention and Interrogation) Act 1995 allows for an arrested person to be detained for a period reasonably required to be brought before a magistrate or justice.
 The intoxication of a person may be a factor in when it is practicable to bring them before a magistrate or justice; and - (d) Section 4(2)(ab) of the Criminal Law (Detention and Interrogation) Act 1995 allows for an arrested person to be detained where they are behaving in a manner likely to cause injury or damage or are incapable of protecting themselves. - (4) The above provisions provide differing requirements and time limits on periods of detention.
-Members exercising detention powers under these provisions are to be conversant with the provisions and comply with the legislative requirements. - (5) Where Section 4A of the Police Offences Act 1935 is applied, members must complete and submit a Public Intoxication Report regardless of whether a person is detained in a cell or delivered to an alternative place of safety.

-- (6) Public Intoxication Reports are located on TRIM.
-Instructions on how to access these reports can be found here. - (7) Where an intoxicated person is in custody and placed in a cell the custody officer or member who has the responsibility to monitor that person whilst in custody is to: - (a) loosen any clothing about the person's neck and remove any neck-tie, belt, or item of wearing apparel likely to endanger the person's safety, before putting them in a cell - (b) place the person on their side, if compliant; - (c) take any other precaution that may be necessary for the person's safety.
+Members exercising detention powers under these provisions are to be conversant with the provisions and comply with the legislative requirements. - (5) Where an intoxicated person is in custody and placed in a cell the custody officer or member who has the responsibility to monitor that person whilst in custody is to: - (a) loosen any clothing about the person's neck and remove any neck-tie, belt, or item of wearing apparel likely to endanger the person's safety, before putting them in a cell - (b) place the person on their side, if compliant; - (c) take any other precaution that may be necessary for the person's safety.

-7.3.7 REQUESTS FROM PERSONS IN CUSTODY
+7.3.8 REQUESTS FROM PERSONS IN CUSTODY

 - (1) Where persons in custody request communication with a friend, relative or legal practitioner, members should allow any such reasonable request. - (2) Where persons in custody request to be medically examined for other than injury or illness, such as an independent examination in relation to the offence, appropriate arrangements should be made.
-The person is to be advised that they are responsible for payment of any fee involved. - (3) All requests by persons in custody should be referred to the relevant custody officer for consideration.
+The person is to be advised that they are responsible for payment of any fee involved.

+(3) All requests by persons in custody should be referred to the relevant custody officer for consideration.

-7.3.8 VISITORS TO PERSONS IN CUSTODY
+7.3.9 VISITORS TO PERSONS DETAINED IN CUSTODY